 Are you a foodie?
 Want to take your passion for food beyond on a post on Instagram?

-The Department of Food Science and Technology at the Ohio State University offers three majors: Food Science, Food Business Management (FBM), and Culinary Science.
+The Department of Food Science and Technology at the Ohio State University offers three majors: Food Science and Technology, Food Business Management (FBM), and Culinary Science.
 Our majors offer students hands-on experience in the laboratory and our state-of-the-art processing facilities, opportunities to network with food industry leaders and perform undergraduate research, as well as internships and scholarships.
 This past year, the department awarded more than $110,000 in scholarships to over 50% of our undergraduate students (approximately 70 students).
 Individual awards ranged from $500 to $5500.
 Our majors have a promising career path ahead of them.
 Graduates are qualified for a variety of exciting careers in the food industry, including Product Development Scientist, Food Production Supervisor, Quality Control Manager, Sensory Scientist, Research Chef, Regulatory Compliance Officer, and many more!

 It is possible for all our students to earn their bachelor's degree in four years.
 Because of the diversity of educational experiences of the students coming into our programs, no single four-year plan is appropriate for us to publish.
 It is strongly recommended that you meet with your assigned advisor or the Coordinating Undergraduate Advisor, Dr. Luis Rodriguez-Saona, to work out your individualized plan for earning your degree.